Home

 Server Model

-This option allows you to control how property definitions and values are imported:
+Control how property definitions and values are imported:

-'As metadata, migrate default values' - Import explicit and implicit values as Property Value objects.
+'As metadata, migrate default values'

-'In description, migrate default values' - Append the property name and value, even if implicit, to the object's description property only.
+Append the property name and value, even if implicit, to the object's description property.
 This allows you to export the UDP values to another tool which does not support the notion of UDP.

-'Both, migrate default values' - Import the UDP value, even if implicit, both as metadata and in the object's description.
+Import the UDP value, even if implicit, both as metadata and in the object's description.

 ENUMERATED